jemcox/brookesbooks/_posts/2020-11-25-audible-vs-scribd.md

 Audiobook giant, Audible, was founded in 1995 by Don Katz.
 It is now the world's most popular audiobook and podcast platform and was bought by Amazon in 2008.

-Scribd is Audible's greatest competitor.
-It was founded in 2007 and has grown popularity in that whatever books Audible doesn't offer Scribd generally does and vice versa.

 ![Audible](../uploads/screenshot-2020-11-25-at-16.36.49.png "Audible")

 Audible strays away from traditional book fonts such as Baskerville and instead uses a custom typeface called Audible Sans.
 As this font is non-serif it is more reminiscent of a digital platform than a print one which is what Audible offers.
 The rounded shape of the individual letters also adds to the more modern look.